 I didn’t slice this one in half because there was only the one, and when there’s only one I feel a pang pulling it up just so I can get a better look at it.
 It was just sitting there, trying to live its little life, and then I come along and rip it out of the ground?
 Where does it end?
 I’ll tell you where it ends: it ends when I find a choice edible.
 Call me a hypocrite.
 Not much is black and white.

-This mushroom has some exciting toxicity.
+This is not the false morel with exciting toxicity.
+That one is G. esculenta, and doesn't seem to be found in Missouri.
+We can't find any evidence that G. caroliniana is toxic (although some people are good and allergic or sensitive to it).
 Look up monomethylhydrazine.
 The toxin can be neutralized by cooking it hard (parboiling it and changing the water several times), but the fumes also contain the toxins, so don’t breathe!
 And even when it’s been rendered “edible” by boiling it to death, whatever toxin traces left can build up in your liver, and one day there might be your limit, bye-bye!

 At least, that’s as much as I could glean about it.
-There’s lots of stories of hard-core mushroom people who say they've been eating them for years, but I would be terrified, no matter how much Europe likes to eat them.
+There’s lots of stories of long-term mushroom people who say they've been eating these for years, but I am too scared, no matter how much Europe likes to eat false morels.